- Cancer, sex, and sexuality

 Web site: www.theial.com

-Offers programs to learn to manage a laryngectomy; a directory of vendors for laryngectomy supplies, including communication devices, stoma covers, “neck breather” bracelets, and more; laryngectomee clubs in more than 11 countries and on the Internet; a registry of speech instructors for laryngectomees; newsletters; and educational materials
+Offers programs to learn to manage a laryngectomy; a directory of vendors for laryngectomy supplies, including communication devices, stoma covers, “neck breather” bracelets, and more; laryngectomee clubs in more than 11 countries and online; a registry of alaryngeal (post-laryngectomy) speech instructors; newsletters; and educational materials

 Let’s Face It